 Santander will provide trade finance to enterprises involved in China’s “Road and Belt” cross-country infrastructure initiative.

-The Spanish banking group has signed a memorandum of understanding with Bank of Shanghai to jointly financials services to Chinese companies involved in Road and Belt projects overseas, with a focus on Europe and Latin America.
+The Spanish banking group has signed a memorandum of understanding with Bank of Shanghai to jointly provide financials services to Chinese companies involved in Road and Belt projects overseas, with a focus on Europe and Latin America.

 Services will include trade finance, settlement and corporate and investment banking.